OlimilO1402/Sys_Timers/README.md

 How does it work?
 1. It measures the time in a continuous loop, and fires when the interval is reached
 1. In every cycle the XTimer measures the time the program needs during one cycle and subtracts it from the interval.
-   By the way, this idea comes from my friend BAGZlash, it makes the XTimer really smooth and stable.
+   By the way, this idea comes from my friend BAGZZlash, it makes the XTimer really smooth and stable.
 2. XTimer does not make use of Windows Events, instead it works with the Listener pattern.
 This is well known in the Java-world, you can do this in VB the same way, just by using an interface.
 There is the Interface "IListenXTimer" with 2 function stubs "Sub Frames(FPS)" and "Sub XTimer()".